afiskon/afiskon.github.io/src/content/tls-is-not-secure.md

 ![Chromium says that TLS is secure](/static/2017/tls-github-pages.png)

-Chromium says that connection to my blog is secure.
-But what means "secure"?
+Chromium says that the connection to my blog is secure.
+However, what does "secure" mean?
 For instance, can someone conduct a MITM attack - intercept cookies or modify pages content?
 Well, TLS should guard against such attacks.
 In theory.

 In practice who owns the TLS certificate?
 GitHub does.
 I didn't even see this certificate.
 So GitHub can listen and modify the traffic.
 Turned out, it's